 Given that hiking is low- to moderate-impact, I knew I needed a compression bra.
 Removable modesty pads were key since I had no interest in alerting the world when I was cold.
 I looked for a standard, tank top-style fit (no racerback) to avoid having extra fabric along my spine under my pack (which could be hot or, worse, chafe).
 Anything with hardware that could pinch or dig in was out.
 Style mattered, too: I wanted something that looked decent enough to jump into a lake with other thru-hikers around.

 My list of requirements limited the selection process a bit, but I still tried out half a dozen.
-A U-back bra with an interesting band turned out to be impossible to get off when sweaty.
+A U-back bra with an interesting band turned out to be impossible to get off when sweaty with no moisture wicking.
 I don’t know what I was thinking when I went for a fancy, V-front bra.
 I tried bras that chafed me, bras that dug into my collarbone and bras that pinched me.

 Finally, after months of searching, I found my holy grail.
 Made by Moving Comfort (now owned by and branded as Brooks), the Hot Shot was everything I was looking for.
 It has wide, soft straps, removable cups, no metal or plastic anywhere, and I dug the pale-yellow color.
 Huzzah!